intel/intel-extension-for-transformers/docs/weightonlyquant.md

 config = WeightOnlyQuantConfig(weight_dtype="int4_fullrange",
                                algorithm="RTN",
                                group_size=32,
-                               compute_dtype="fp16",
-                               scale_dtype="fp16")
+                              )
 qmodel = AutoModelForCausalLM.from_pretrained(model_name, use_llm_runtime=False,
                                               device_map=device_map,quantization_config=config,
                                               trust_remote_code=True, torch_dtype=torchfloat16)

+# If your device memory is not enough, please save the model first, then do optimization.
+# If your device memory is enough, skip below instruction.
-# saving model, it should be executed before ipex.optimize_transformers function is called.
+# Please note, saving model should be executed before ipex.optimize_transformers function is called.
 qmodel.save_pretrained("saved_dir")

 # optimize the model with ipex, it will improve performance.